Pietro Bajona, M.D.Cardiothoracic Surgeon in Dallas

 Dr. Bajona encourages patients to ask questions, to learn about their conditions and potential treatments, and to be active partners in their care.

-“Today’s patients are more knowledgeable and involved in their care than ever, and I think this makes our job more fulfilling and enjoyable,” he says.
+“Today’s patients are more knowledgeable and involved in their care than ever, and I think that makes our job more fulfilling,” he says.